 Sky project from Royal Huisman, 3D production engineering drawing

-‘The appeal of that height is both emotional and practical,’ argues Jurjen van’t Verlaat, head of marketing for Royal Huisman.
+‘The appeal of that height is both emotional and practical,’ argues Jurjen van’t Verlaat, marketing manager at Royal Huisman.
 ‘Sky is an amazing yacht, one of the largest in the world and she looks great.
 [That size of rig] offers exciting performance even in light winds, high average speeds and easy handling.
 But it’s also about presence.
 Sky is bold and ambitious.
 We’re convinced that when she is out on the water, everyone will be amazed.
 [This project] shows well what large, and XXL, sailing yachts can do’.

 Sky project from Royal Huisman, exterior details